mapzen/ios/README.md

 # What's Included

-Version 1 of our iOS SDK will be nearly featurity parity with our well established [Android SDK](https://github.com/mapzen/android).
+Version 1.0 of our iOS SDK will be nearly at feature parity with our well established [Android SDK](https://github.com/mapzen/android).

 Major features include:
-- High performance and highly customizable mapping provided by [Tangram-es](https://github.com/tangrams/tangram-es).
+* High performance and highly customizable map rendering using OpenGL ES provided by [Tangram-es](https://github.com/tangrams/tangram-es).
-- Driving directions and customizable route lines provided by [Mapzen Turn-by-Turn](https://mapzen.com/products/turn-by-turn/).
+* Driving directions and customizable route lines provided by [Mapzen Turn-by-Turn](https://mapzen.com/products/turn-by-turn/).
-- Geocoding and Point-of-Interest search provided by [Mapzen Search](https://mapzen.com/products/search/).
+* Geocoding and Point-of-Interest search provided by [Mapzen Search](https://mapzen.com/products/search/).
-- Several [base map styles](https://mapzen.com/products/maps/) to suit most use cases.
+* Several [base map styles](https://mapzen.com/products/maps/) to suit most use cases.

-And many, many more features than we can list here in a timely fashion.
+And many more features than we can list here in a timely fashion.

 # How Do I Get The Beta?

 Step 1: Get yourself a free [Mapzen API Key](https://mapzen.com/developers/sign_up).

-Step 2: Install the beta SDK through the [Cocoapods](https://cocoapods.org/pods/Mapzen-ios-sdk).
+Step 2: Install the beta SDK through [Cocoapods](https://cocoapods.org/pods/Mapzen-ios-sdk).

-Step 3: Check out the sample app [source code](https://github.com/mapzen/ios) or `pod try Mapzen-ios-sdk` to load it immediately.
+Step 3: Check out the sample app [source code](https://github.com/mapzen/ios/tree/master/SampleApp) or `pod try Mapzen-ios-sdk` to load it immediately.
 You'll need that API key from step 1 in either case.

 Step 4: Let us know your thoughts!
-You can either open a [ticket on github](https://github.com/mapzen/ios/issues) or send us email at ios-support@mapzen.com.
+You can either open a [new issue on GitHub](https://github.com/mapzen/ios/issues) or send us email at ios-support@mapzen.com.

 ## Non-Cocoapods Usage